 - Visual Studio 2013 update 3 or later.
 Later is better.

 - A subscription to Microsoft Azure.
-If your team or organization has an Azure subscription, the owner can add you to it, using your Microsoft account.
+If your team or organization has an Azure subscription, the owner can add you to it, by using your Microsoft account.

 In Visual Studio, you see a count of the events that have been logged.

-... in Visual Studio
+See your telemetry in Visual Studio

-This view ('Data from debug session') shows telemetry generated in the server side of your app.
+In the Visual Studio Application Insights Search window, see the Data from Debug session view for telemetry generated in the server side of your app.
 Experiment with the filters, and click any event to see more detail.

-- No data?
-Make sure the time range is correct, and click the Search icon.
+If you don't see any data, make sure the time range is correct, and click the Search icon.

-Open your Application Insights resource - either sign in to the Azure portal and find it there, or right-click the project in Visual Studio and let it take you there.
+Open your Application Insights resource.
+Either sign in to the Azure portal and find it there, or right-click the project in Visual Studio, and let it take you there.

-The portal opens on a view of the telemetry from your app:
+The portal opens on a view of the telemetry from your app.

-Click any tile or chart to see more detail.
+In the portal, click any tile or chart to see more detail.

-4. Publish your app
+Step 4: Publish your app

 Publish your app to your IIS server or to Azure.
 Watch Live Metrics Stream to make sure everything is running smoothly.